 In addition, CSP-18002 has been the subject of judicial review hearings before the Circuit Court and the Court of Special Appeals of Maryland.
-In a ruling dated February 23, 2022, the Court of Special Appeals of Maryland remanded this CSP back to the District Council to establish densities for single-family detached residences and townhouses, expressed as a number of dwelling units per acres of the net, rather than gross, lot, or tract area.
-The subject application proposes the total number of townhouse lots based on the existing approved CSP-18002.
-The new density calculation required by the Court of Special Appeals using the net acreage is not expected to result in a different townhouse lot yield.
-However, in the instance that it does, this PPS may no longer be consistent with the approved CSP, and a new PPS would be required showing no greater density than that approved under the CSP.
+In a ruling dated February 23, 2022, the Court of Special Appeals of Maryland remanded this CSP to the District Council to restate densities for single-family detached residences and townhouses, expressed as a number of dwelling units per acres of the net, rather than gross, lot or tract area.
+The subject PPS shows 41 total townhouse lots, based on the existing approved CSP-18002.
+The restated density required by the Court of Special Appeals, using the net acreage, is not expected to result in a different townhouse lot yield.
+However, in the instance that it does, this PPS may no longer be consistent with the approved

+CSP, and a new PPS would be required showing no greater density than the District Council approves with the CSP.